 COST: FREE!
 Ts & Cs apply.
 Click through to the event for more information.

 ‘Tis the season of spring, and where better to enjoy this time of renewal than at a blooming good floral spectacular.
-Soak up the first rays of post-winter sun at the Hermanus Botanical Society’s annual flower festival at the Fernkloof Nature Reserve from Thursday, 22 to Sunday, 25 September 2016.
-This year’s theme is ‘Fynbos and Fire, in memory of the large fire that swept through the reserve last year.
-Find out why fynbos needs flames to flourish, and learn about a host of fauna and flora at the family-friendly show.
+Soak up the first rays of post-winter sun at the Hermanus Botanical Society’s annual flower festival at the Fernkloof Nature Reserve from Friday, 22 to Sunday, 25 September 2017.
 There will also be a host of craft, food and drink stalls as well as a display of mini-gardens and installations for those who want to perk up a small gardening space.

 COST: Tickets for the flower festival will be available at the festival entrance.

-Earthdance Cape Town, set to sound off this year with a new concentrated two-day, one-night format, is at Nekkies Resort in Worcestor this year.
+Earthdance Cape Town, set to sound off this year with a new concentrated two-day, one-night format, is taking place at Nekkies Resort in Worcester.
 Billed as a ‘trance party with a conscience’, the outdoor electronica festival donates 50% of its profits to charities and also includes events like the global link-up, where 22 parties in 18 countries synchronise for the universal Prayer for Peace.
 It could, however, also be dubbed ‘the best jol for the trance party novice’, as it boasts multiple dance floors and stages featuring top local and international DJs.

-COST: Tickets are available online via Quicket.co.za and at the door.
+COST: Tickets are available online via Quicket.co.za for between R300/p and R420/p and at the door.
 Click through to the event for more information.